-This twelve-month course provides a further option – once a month for about two hours a time, we’ll get together with other people interested in furthering our understanding of being human to follow a deepening and sustaining mindfulness skills curriculum, initially developed by the Oxford Mindfulness Centre.
+This twelve-module course provides a further option – every two weeks for two hours a time, we gather to furthering our understanding of being human using a deepening and sustaining mindfulness skills curriculum.

 - Reinforce and deepen formal and informal mindfulness practice to support your ongoing experiential learning, developing our inner motivation for a sustainable mindful practice.